Book Rights And Wrongs And Traps To Be Aware Of For New Authors

 Signing up with a publisher is an exciting time for new authors.

-But signing away the rights to your book without knowing how financially sound a publisher is or checking on how successful they have been can lead to serious problems down the track.
+But signing away the rights to your book without knowing how financially sound a publisher is or checking how successful they have been can lead to serious problems down the track.

 If your publisher goes broke or is liquidated, getting your book rights back could take years, and that may even be optimistic.